-1 building authority capital fund, subject to review and, if necessary, to be revised on intervals not to 2 exceed five (5) years.
-Project priorities shall include, but not be limited to, the following order of 3 priorities: 4 (i) Projects to replace or renovate a building that is structurally unsound or otherwise in a 5 condition seriously jeopardizing the health and safety of school children where no alternative exists; 6 (ii) Projects needed to prevent loss of accreditation; 7 (iii) Projects needed for the replacement, renovation, or modernization of the HVAC 8 system in any schoolhouse to increase energy conservation and decrease energy-related costs in 9 said schoolhouse; 0 (iv) Projects needed to replace or add to obsolete buildings in order to provide for a full 1 range of programs consistent with state and approved local requirements; and 12 (v) Projects needed to comply with mandatory, instructional programs; 13 (10) Maintaining a current list of requested school projects and the priority given them; 14 (11) Collecting and maintaining readily available data on all the public school facilities in 15 the state; 16 (12) Collecting, maintaining, and making publicly available quarterly progress reports of 17 all ongoing school construction projects that shall include, at a minimum, the costs of the project 18 and the time schedule of the project; 19 (13) Recommending policies and procedures designed to reduce borrowing for school 20 construction programs at both state and local levels; 21 (14) At least every five (5) years, conducting a needs survey to ascertain the capital 22 construction, reconstruction, maintenance, and other capital needs for schools in each district of the 23 state, including public charter schools; 24 (15) Developing a formal enrollment projection model or using projection models already 25 available; 26 (16) Encouraging local education agencies to investigate opportunities for the maximum 27 utilization of space in and around the district; 28 (17) Collecting and maintaining a clearinghouse of prototypical school plans that may be 29 consulted by eligible applicants; 30 (18) Retaining the services of consultants, as necessary, to effectuate the roles and 31 responsibilities listed within this section; 32 (19) No district shall receive a combined total of more than twenty (20) incentive 33 percentage points for projects that commence construction by December 30, 2023, and five (5) 34 incentive points for projects that commence construction thereafter; provided further, these caps shall be in addition to amounts received under §§ 16-7-40(a)(1), and 16-7-40(a)(2), and 16-7-40(b).
+- 5 (15) Developing a formal enrollment projection model or using projection models already 6 available; - 7 (16) Encouraging local education agencies to investigate opportunities for the maximum 8 utilization of space in and around the district; - 9 (17) Collecting and maintaining a clearinghouse of prototypical school plans that may be 10 consulted by eligible applicants; - 11 (18) Retaining the services of consultants, as necessary, to effectuate the roles and 12 responsibilities listed within this section; - 13 (19) Hiring an appropriate staff member who shall create and implement a plan to bring all 14 Rhode Island school buildings in compliance with the standard of a zero energy capable school 15 building pursuant to § 16-7-36 and who shall provide technical advice and assistance, training, and 16 education to cities, towns, and/or local education agencies, and to general contractors, 17 subcontractors, construction or project managers, designers and others on the latest NE-CHPS 18 standards;

+(19)(20) No district shall receive a combined total of more than twenty (20) incentive percentage points for projects that commence construction by December 30, 2023, and five (5) incentive points for projects that commence construction thereafter; provided further, these caps shall be in addition to amounts received under §§ 16-7-40(a)(1), and 16-7-40(a)(2), 16-7-40(j)(1), and 16-7-40(j)(2).
 Furthermore, a district's share shall not be decreased by more than half of its regular share irrespective of the number of incentive points received, nor shall a district's state share increase by more than half of its regular share, including amounts received under §§ 16-7-40(a)(1) and 16-7-40(a)(2), irrespective of the number of incentive points received.
 Notwithstanding any provision of the general laws to the contrary, the reimbursement or aid received under this chapter or chapter 38.2 of title 45 shall not exceed one hundred percent (100%) of the sum of the total project costs plus interest costs.
 If a two hundred and fifty million dollar (\$250,000,000) general obligation bond is approved on the November 2018 ballot, projects approved between May 1, 2015, and January 1, 2018, are eligible to receive incentive points (above and beyond what the project was awarded at the time of approval) pursuant to § 16-7-39 and § 16-7-40.
-Provided, however, any project approved during this time period with a project cost in excess of one million five hundred thousand dollars (\$1,500,000), which does not include an owner's program manager and a commissioning agent, shall only be eligible to receive five (5) incentive points.
-Incentive points awarded pursuant to the provisions of this subsection shall only be applied to reimbursements occurring on or after July 1, 2018.
-Any project approved between May 1, 2015, and January 1, 2018, that is withdrawn and/or resubmitted for approval shall not be eligible for any incentive points.
+Provided, however, any project approved during this time period with a project cost in excess of one million five hundred thousand dollars (\$1,500,000), which does not include an owner's

+- 1 program manager and a commissioning agent, shall only be eligible to receive five (5) incentive - 2 points.
+Incentive points awarded pursuant to the provisions of this subsection shall only be applied - 3 to reimbursements occurring on or after July 1, 2018.
+Any project approved between May 1, 2015, - 4 and January 1, 2018, that is withdrawn and/or resubmitted for approval shall not be eligible for any - 5 incentive points. - 6 SECTION 4.
-SECTION 3.
 This act shall take effect upon passage.